Din Dong: Biography

 Din Dong is its author's pet cat.
 He was a stray cat living in Hong Kong.
 One day, the author found this strangely welcoming cat, Din Dong then immediately became their household pet.
-He is one of the happiest cat in the world, every action of him is unpredictable and hilarious, thus inspired the author to start the comic “Din Dong”.
+He is one of the happiest cats in the world, every action of him is unpredictable and hilarious, thus inspired the author to start the comic “Din Dong”.
 The author hope that Din Dong can let people rethink that happiness is not all related with money and materialism.